mechmillan/graphql-demo/README.md

 }
 ```

-Change the id to get different Pokemon!
-The 'limit' argument limits the amount of
+Change the id (required) to get a different Pokemon!
+The 'limit' argument will
-moves returned (optional)
+limits the amount of moves returned (optional)